07938 328 603

 There is no simple answer to this question because the answer depends entirely on you.
-Some clients find that a consultation is all they need to help them move past something that is troubling them.
-Other clients require long-term therapy to help manage their particular difficulty.
+Some find that a consultation is all they need to help them move past something that is troubling them.
+Others require long-term therapy to help manage their particular difficulty.

 What kind of problems can it address?